-When our sales staff talks to cath lab customers about “refurbished cath labs” the ambiguity of the phrase frequently comes to light.
-There are a number of imaging equipment vendors who offer refurbished systems, but many of them don’t really discuss what they do when they refurbish a cath lab.
+When speaking with customers about “refurbished cath labs” there are often questions about what the refurbishment includes.
+There are a number of imaging equipment vendors who offer refurbished systems, but many of them don’t really discuss what their refurbishment process looks like.

-We can’t speak for the others, but the processes below are what we do to return used cath lab equipment to OEM specifications for performance and image quality:
+We can’t speak for the others, but below is the process we use at Block Imaging to return used cath lab equipment to OEM specifications for image quality and performance:

 If you’re in the market for a quality refurbished cath lab, we can help you find one.
 Contact us to learn more about cath lab interventional equipment.